 Generating and updating dependency locks

-Gradle will not write lock state to disk if the build fails.
-This prevents persisting possibly invalid state.
+Gradle won’t write the lock state to disk if the build fails, preventing the persistence of potentially invalid states.

-When locking multiple configurations, you may want to lock them all at once, during a single build execution.
+When working with multiple configurations, you may want to lock them all at once in a single build execution.
+You have two options for this:

 build.gradle.kts